telerik/reporting-docs/knowledge-base/reportviewer-is-undefined-javascript-error.md

  **http://devmachine/MyApplication/Telerik.ReportViewer.axd?name=Resources.ReportViewer.js&optype=Resource&version=x.x.x.x**

- This should give a more detailed information about the error.
+ This should give more detailed information about the error.

-5. If authorization is used, it is possible that this somehow restricts the access to the http handler used by the viewer.
+5. If authorization is used, it is possible that this somehow restricts the access to the HTTP handler used by the viewer.
 Please, add the following **&lt;location&gt;** element to your **web.config** to make sure the handler is accessible at all times:

  ```xml
  <location path="Telerik.ReportViewer.axd">